Department of Psychology

 PSYC 101 Introduction to Psychology, majors-only (offered every fall)

-PSYC 299 Introduction to the Psychology Major (last offered spring 2017)
+PSYC 299 Introduction to the Psychology Major (offered in the spring)

 Courses less frequently taught

 PSYC 365 Drugs and the Brain (likely next offered in spring 2020*)

 PSYC 370 Sensation & Perception, PSYC 370L Sensation & Perception Laboratory (likely next offered in fall 2019)